 This guide is an overhaul of a previous piece, entitled "Encrypting email with Mailvelope: A beginner's guide."

-Mailvelope is a tool that works in Firefox or Chrome to facilitate end-to-end encrypted email.
+Mailvelope is a tool that works in your web browser to facilitate end-to-end encrypted email.
 When you send an end-to-end encrypted email, that means that only you and your contact can read your messages, and no one else — not your email provider, your contact’s email provider, or any network snoopers.

 Mailvelope makes sending and receiving end-to-end encrypted email on your computer simple: Sign in to your existing email service from your web browser, compose an encrypted message in Mailvelope’s integrated browser experience, and click “Send.”